Jonatan Christie: Career

+2018-2019: Asian Games surprise, rise into the top 10

 In 2018, Christie and the Indonesian men's team managed to defend the Asia Team Championships title after beating China 3–1 in the final.
 In May, he advanced to the finals of the New Zealand Open, but was beaten by two-time Olympic champion Lin Dan in straight games.
 At the 2018 Asian Games in Jakarta, he won 21–18, 20–22, 21–15 over Chou Tien-chen and took the badminton men's singles gold medal for Indonesia.
 In the team event, he helped the Indonesian team earn silver medal.

 Christie opened the 2019 season as number 11 in the BWF World ranking.
 He played at the Malaysia Masters, but had to defeat in the second round to reigning Olympic champion Chen Long, the head-to-head record between the players stood at 0–6.
 He then lost in the semi-finals of the Indonesia Masters to Anders Antonsen in straight games.
 In March Europe tour, he fell in the early stages of the All England and Swiss Opens.
-In April, he advance to the semi-finals os the Malaysia Open beating World number 1 Kento Momota in the second round, and Viktor Axelsen in the quarter-finals, both in straight games.
+In April, he advanced to the semi-finals of the Malaysia Open beating World number 1 Kento Momota in the second round, and Viktor Axelsen in the quarter-finals, both in straight games.
 His pace then was stopped by Chen Long in rubber games.
 This result allowed him to beat four out of the world's top five men's singles players (Kento Momota, Shi Yuqi, Chou Tien-chen and Viktor Axelsen) in the BWF World rankings.
 A week later in the quarter-finals of the Singapore Open, Axelsen avenged his previous defeat in a close rubber games, with a score of 24–22, 18–21, and 22–24.

 In May 2019, Christie claimed two titles in the Oceania tour, by winning the New Zealand and Australian Opens.
 Christie then reached the finals of the Super 750 event, the Japan and French Opens.
 The other results of Christie in 2019 was the semi-finalists in the Hong Kong Open; the quarter-finalists in the Korea, Indonesia, Fuzhou China Opens and the World Championships.
 His unsatisfactory results came from the China Open and the Asian Championships, where he was defeated in the first round.
-He then qualified to World Tour Finals, but failed in the group stage.
+He then qualified to World Tour Finals, where his journey ended in the group stage.
 He reached a career high of number four in the BWF World ranking on 6 August 2019.